 Member’s Dining Room

-With events and the unpredictability of the political situation at Stormont, it is best to double check times before any visit to the Member’s Dining Room (up-to-date info on the Parliament Buildings Website).
+With events and the unpredictability of the political situation at Stormont, it is best to double-check times before any visit to the Member’s Dining Room (up-to-date info on the Parliament Buildings Website).
 And booking is also advised (reservations: 02890 521 041).
-Otherwise, the Members’ Dining Room should be open year-round to the public:
+Otherwise, the Members’ Dining Room should be open year-round to the public.
+And it’s no so hard to reach from Belfast City Centre:

 Monday – Friday, 12.00pm-2: